Scroll Top

 What is a container home?

-We are asked daily why are shipping containers being used to make homes, studios, cabins, and offices?
+We are asked daily why shipping containers are being used to make homes, studios, cabins, and offices?
 Our answer is, with about 14 million ‘out-of-service’ containers in the world, there are lots of them available.
 And playing with giant blocks are definitely exciting!

 Shipping Container Homes Have Standard Costs